DuckDuckGo: Traffic

-In June 2013, DuckDuckGo indicated that it had seen a significant traffic increase; according to the company's Twitter account, on Monday, June 17, 2013, it had three million daily direct searches.
-On average during May 2013, it had 1.8 million daily direct searches.
+In June 2013, DuckDuckGo reported a significant traffic increase; according to its Twitter account, on Monday, June 17, 2013, it had three million daily direct searches.
+On average, during May 2013, it had 1.8 million daily direct searches.
 Some relate this claim to the exposure of PRISM and to the fact that other programs operated by the National Security Agency (NSA) were leaked by Edward Snowden.
 Danny Sullivan wrote on Search Engine Land that despite the search engine's growth "it's not grown anywhere near the amount to reflect any substantial or even mildly notable switching by the searching public" for reasons due to privacy, and he concluded "No One Cares About "Private" Search".
 In response, Caleb Garling of the San Francisco Chronicle argued: "I think this thesis suffers from a few key failures in logic" because there had been an increase in traffic and because there was a lack of widespread awareness of the existence of DuckDuckGo.

-In September 2013, the search engine hit 4 million searches per day and in June 2015, it hit 10 million searches per day.
-In November 2017, DuckDuckGo hit 20 million searches per day.
-In January 2019, DuckDuckGo set a record of 1 billion monthly searches; and in November of the same year, it hit 50 million searches per day.
-As of March 2022, DuckDuckGo was receiving 102,704,358 queries per day on average.
-On January 11, 2021, a record of over 102.2 million daily searches was achieved.
-A new record of 111,703,299 daily searches was set on 17 January 2022.
-In 2022, DuckDuckGo experienced stagnation and a slight decline in the number of searches per month.
-At the end of the year 2022, they removed their traffic stats page.
+In September 2013, the search engine hit 4 million searches per day.
+On January 11, 2021, it had 102.2 million daily searches.

-Internal surveys by DuckDuckGo found that users of DuckDuckGo had a wide variety of political leanings.
+Internal surveys by DuckDuckGo found that DuckDuckGo users had a wide variety of political leanings.

+As of 2022, DuckDuckGo had about 3% of the search market in the United States.

-Approximately 56.23% of DuckDuckGo's monthly global traffic comes from the United States, 7.01% from Germany, 4.95% from the United Kingdom, 3.93% from Canada and 2.96% from France.
+As of 2026, about 53% of DuckDuckGo's monthly global traffic comes from the United States, 8% from Germany, 5% from the United Kingdom, 3% from Canada and 3% from France.